DickinsonCollege/FarmData/FARMDATA1.0/README.txt

 to suggest new features, submit a ticket at: https://sourceforge.net/p/farmdata/tickets/
-You will need to create a sourceforge account (if you don't already have on) in order to create a ticket.
+You will need to create a sourceforge account (if you don't already have one) in order to create a ticket.